 - Loyalty: Having understood the right way to reach your customer.
 You’d understand the right way to approach them.
 You know and understand what makes them tick.
 With this knowledge, you can solve their problem well and they’d keep coming back to you.

 - Improve customer experience: The first thing in improving your customer experience is having a customer experience target or goal.
 You should always try to anticipate problems travelers may face and put solutions in place should they actually arise.
 You cannot have this information without data processing.

 - Increase profit: Every business owner wants to save cost and increase profit, however, only those who understand data processing succeed well with this.
 From the results you obtain from your data, you know which of your services bring in the most revenue.
 You’d also know which services are not profitable and you stop them and save yourself some money.

 - Innovate: Innovating puts you ahead of the competition.
-Your data would reveal the systems that travellers are having challenges with and you can improve on them.
-The can help the tour and guide industry create seamless service to travellers.
+Your data would reveal the systems that travelers are having challenges with and you can improve on them.
+They can help the tour and guide industry create seamless service to travelers.